MicrosoftDocs/azure-docs/articles/machine-learning/prompt-flow/tools-reference/llm-tool.md

 ## How to write a chat prompt?

-_To grasp the fundamentals of creating a chat prompt, begin with [this section](prompt-tool.md#write-a-prompt) for an introductory understanding of Jinja._
+_To grasp the fundamentals of creating a chat prompt, begin with the [Write a prompt section](prompt-tool.md#write-a-prompt) for an introductory understanding of Jinja._

 We offer a method to distinguish between different roles in a chat prompt, such as "system," "user," "assistant."
 Each role can have "name" and "content" properties.